TESTIMONY OF THE DAY

 Many of those that have posted have struck a chord with my situation before starting with you.
 The “dark” side of my story was intentionally left out because I’m not at my goal yet.
 For now, I just keep myself focused on results and not how or why–especially since it’s difficult to exist in the “what if I didn’t have a friend that helped me?”

-3. My progress and your plan for me was 100% INDEPENDENT of source of food.
+3. My progress and your plan for me was 100% INDEPENDENT of the source of food.
 Eggs were eggs.
-Chicken was chicken.
-I did NOT need to find cage-free, organic DHA ratio’d eggs from Chickens that did yoga every morning.
+The chicken was chicken.
+I did NOT need to find cage-free, organic DHA ratio eggs from Chickens that did yoga every morning.

 5. I did not try to change anyone but me.
-We had meals where son, wife and me all ate different things.
+We had meals where son, wife, and I all ate different things.
 So what?
 Is that ideal–no. But who cares?
 You know what–son started asking for what “papa” was eating.
 Salsa (Pace) over ketchup.
 Then mustard over salsa.
 Then eggs over toast.
 Now mustard on eggs.
 And mustard on waffles.
-Eventually that’s where the baking and recipes helped…and that was key for me.
+Eventually, that’s where the baking and recipes helped…and that was key for me.

 8. Here’s a true story–I started to pass on airline meals.
 I’ve had two flight attendants tell me “Good for you” in a very sincere way.
 One explained how she fasts while flying.
 This WILL happen to anyone that does your plan–you will find camaraderie in the oddest places.